Data center management: best practices for attracting enterprise clients

 - Allows the creation of new revenue streams through the offering of policy options to tenants via a self-service portal

 6. Network hygiene

 With the proliferation of VPNs, streaming, torrent, and peer-2-peer applications, tenant resources can be flooded with traffic that impacts business-critical applications and increases the attack surface that they represent.

-Data center service providers should provide a smart monitor and control framework that increases customer satisfaction by improving IT and network utilization, reduces liability related to the theft of pirated content, and reduces the attack surface, which is critical because many of these apps are used to introduce malware and steal intellectual property.
+Data center service providers should provide an intelligent monitor and control framework that increases customer satisfaction by improving IT and network utilization reduces liability related to the theft of pirated content, and reduces the attack surface, which is critical because many of these apps are used to introduce malware and steal intellectual property.

 - Reduce the attack surface by blocking risky applications that could affect all data center tenants

 - Generate incremental revenue by offering network hygiene as a service